-All graduate students in I-O and CNS must complete a series of methods courses beyond the core methods requirements with a grade of "B-" or better to satisfy their program area's requirements of "research tools" for their Ph.D. programs.
+All graduate students must complete a series of methods courses beyond the core methods requirements with a grade of "B-" or better to satisfy their concentration's requirements of "research tools" for their Ph.D. major.
 Students may select their tools courses from departmental offerings or from offerings in other departments.
-Courses used to satisfy the tools of research requirement may not be used to satisfy the minor requirement.
-They also may not be used for a given area's seminar requirement.
-In CNS, tools courses are those that deal primarily with research design, data collection techniques, quantitative or qualitative analytic methods, or instrumentation.
+Courses used to satisfy the tools of research requirement may not be used to satisfy the specialization requirement.
+They also may not be used for a given concentration's seminar requirement.
+Tools courses are those that deal primarily with research design, data collection techniques, quantitative or qualitative analytic methods, or instrumentation.